-UASG Leadership team would nominate the working group chair (and any co-chairs), in consultation with the working group members.
+UASG Leadership team would nominate the working group chair (and any co-chairs), in consultation with the UA Comms working group members.
 The working group may identify candidate chair(s) based on rough consensus.
-The chair will be member of the UA Coordination Group along with UASG Chair, Vice-Chairs and other Working Groups’ chairs.
+The chair will be member of the UA Coordination Group along with UASG Chair, Vice-Chairs and other UA Working Groups’ chairs.

+Chair(s) should have a solid understanding of communications strategies; ability to develop clear and consice messaging; strong writing and editing skills; expertise in verbally communicating/presenting to global audiences; and excellent planning, organizational, execution and time management skills.
+Academic background in a relevant discipline is desirable, with hands-on communications experience (in-house or agency).

 The chair role is for one calendar year.
 He/she should be nominated one month prior to the end of the current chair’s term to ensure a smooth transition.
 There is no limit on the number of terms chair(s) may have.

 Operations